How Positional Release Therapy Works

 Sound Evidence-Based Adult Learning Approaches

-A multi-faceted osteopathic treatment approach is utilized to treat a variety of injury and pain conditions.
-The practitioners of PRTi not only analyze a patient's symptoms from an orthopedic, biomechanical and manual therapy lens in order to prescribe the correct treatment regimen, they also work collaboratively with a variety of practitioners within and outside the practice.
-At the practice massage therapists, occupational therapists, physical therapists and strength and conditioning specialists are integrated into a patient's treatment protocol in order to improve their quality of life and sport performance.
+A multi-faceted osteopathic treatment approach is utilized to treat a variety of athletic injury and pain conditions.
+The practitioners of PRTi not only analyze a patient's symptoms from an orthopedic, biomechanical and manual therapy lens in order to prescribe the correct treatment regimen.
+They also work collaboratively with a variety of practitioners within and outside the practice, such as massage therapists, occupational therapists, physical therapists and strength and conditioning specialists.
+A multidisciplinary team of health care professionals are integrated into a patient's treatment protocol as needed in order to improve their quality of life and sport performance.